edekadigital/BrowserAutomator/README.md

 In these files you can specify actions that are run in the given order when the utility is started.

 The following actions are available:
+- `zoom`: given a percentage (e.g. 50%), zooms to the specified view
 - `wait`: given a time unit (seconds, minutes, hours, days) and an amount of time, blockingly waits for the amount of time
 - `load`: given an url, opens the site in the current tab
 - `new_tab`: given an url, opens the site in a new tab